Why Boiler Hire Contingency Planning in the Catering Industry is Vital

 - Traditional – pie & chips, cod & chips

 Many restaurants in Britain are also part of hotels.
-There may only be one boiler on site, which is expected to provide a reliable source of hot water to all areas of the premises.
+There may only be one heater on site, which is expected to provide a reliable source of hot water to all areas of the premises.

 Reputations can be damaged

-When a popular Derbyshire hotel (with restaurant) suffered a major boiler malfunction in July 2010, disgruntled guests highlighted in online reviews how much their stay was blighted by the problem.
+When a popular Derbyshire hotel (with restaurant) suffered a major malfunction in July 2010, disgruntled guests highlighted in online reviews how much their stay was blighted by the problem.

 Water from the en-suite taps and showers was stone cold, causing discomfort for the guests, preventing them from properly relaxing, and leaving them concerned about the lack of provision to guard against the problems caused by poor hygiene.